tumstech/Desklet/README.md

 =======

-Default System username/password : default/rainbow
+Default System username/password : Default/rainbow (both are case sensitive!)

 The default user is removable by adding a new user, then deleting the default user from the database list.